-Whether a property is in a primary market, secondary market, urban area, rural area, or anywhere else, Reonomy can provide the data necessary for you to fully understand that property.
-This is thanks to the ability to run an off-market property search.
+No matter the market you want to explore, Reonomy can provide the data necessary for you to fully understand that property.
+This is thanks its ability to run an off-market property search.

 You can search, find, and analyze properties and their owners, of any asset type, in any market nationwide—and you can do so with extreme depth.

 Once you’ve run a property search on Reonomy and have identified your prospect properties, you can delve into their profile pages to analyze layers of building, owner, sales, and property history data.